Distance: 110 miles (180 km)

 Absolutely no littering anywhere along the trail or at the checkpoint.
 Handlers are required to clean up after teams in the staging area and dispose of waste in designated areas.

 12. Mandatory Layovers:

-No man's land shall be considered the land between the Moosehide Village (approx. the last 3 miles) and the finish line.
+No man's land shall be considered the land between the Moosehide Village (approx. the last three (3) miles) and the finish line.
 Within this area, trail does not have to be given at the request of the overtaking Musher.

 An official finish shall be determined by the front of the sled crossing the finish line.
-Finish line is on Front Street across from the parking lot beside the Visitor Information Center.
-Gear will be checked and teams must be cleared by a race official before entering any vehicle.
+The finish line is on Front Street across from the parking lot beside the Visitor Information Center.
+Gear will be checked and teams must be cleared by a Race Official before entering any vehicle.

-Failure to adhere to all any rules will result in a penalty.
+Failure to adhere to any and all rules will result in a penalty.
 Race officials will determine suitable penalties.
-Musher may request a penalty review by the Race Marshal.
+A Musher may request a penalty review by the Race Marshal.

 A further appeal can be made to the Appeal Committee.
 The decision of the Appeal Committee is final.
 Any appeal has to be made to the committee prior to the start of the banquet.

 The Committee may reject any entries submitted for any reason of past conduct.